-Position 0 - boolean is read correctly

-Position 1 - char is read correctly

-Position 3 - byte is read correctly

-Position 4 - short is read correctly

-Position 6 - int is read correctly

-Position 10 - long is read correctly

-Position 18 - float is read correctly

-Position 22 - double is read correctly

-III.
-Serialization
+Position 0 - boolean is read correctly Position 1 - char is read correctly Position 3 - byte is read correctly Position 4 - short is read correctly Position 6 - int is read correctly Position 10 - long is read correctly Position 18 - float is read correctly Position 22 - double is read correctly

+III.Serialization

 - A. The various types of files we have discussed provide support for reading and writing the various primitive types.
-What about reading and writing objects? - B. A solution used in many OO languages, and in the earliest version of Java, was to require that the programmer create methods to read or write an object that needs to be saved to disk by reading and writing its individual fields. - C. JDK 1.1 added support for object serialization, which allows objects to be written and read in binary form just like primitive types. - 1.
-The class ObjectInputStream builds on an InputStream, and supports a method readObject() (as well as methods for reading primitive types) - 2.
-The class ObjectOutput builds on an OutputStream, and supports a method writeObject() (as well as methods for writing primitive types)
+What about reading and writing objects? - B. A solution used in many OO languages, and in the earliest version of Java, was to require that the programmer create methods to read or write an object that needs to be saved to disk by reading and writing its individual fields.

+- C. Early in its history, Java added support for object serialization, which allows objects to be written and read in binary form just like primitive types. - 1.
+This is the approach used in your Library project.